 What About “Smart” Plugin Managers?

-In recent years, hosting companies like WP Engine began offering “fancier” automated/unattended updates for a small monthly fee.
+In recent years, some hosting companies began offering “fancier” automated/unattended updates for a small monthly fee.
 However, if you’re not a WordPress developer, you’ll need one to interpret the fine print.

 For example, Smart Plugin Manager may cause issues with custom code or third-party applications.
 And it doesn’t update private themes or those that require manual updates.
 So, if your theme doesn’t exist in the WordPress repo, chances are, it won’t get updated.
 And actually, considering what can go wrong during a theme update, that’s a good thing… as long as someone regularly tends to the updates that Smart Plugin Manager can’t handle.